Frieze patterns in representation theory: Friezes from representation theory

 Friezes obtained by specializing a cluster to $1$ are called \emph{unitary friezes}.
 For $\mc{A}(2,n)$ we have seen that this construction yields all (finitely many) tame integral $SL_2$-friezes, a.k.a.~CC-friezes, and hence all tame integral $SL_2$-friezes are unitary. \\ However, for $k \geq 3$ the situation is much less tractable, even for the remaining finite types ($k=3$, $n \in \{ 6,7,8\}$) there are more $SL_3$-friezes than the ones obtained by Theorem \ref{Thm:SLk-friezes-pluecker}.
 These friezes are called \emph{non-unitary friezes} in the literature, and much less is known about them.

 \begin{Ex} Consider the Grassmannian cluster algebra $\mc{A}(3,6)$.
 Then the specialized Pl\"ucker frieze is $s\mathcal P_{(3,6)}$:

-Here a cluster is of size $4+6$ and is e.g. given by $p_{245}, p_{145}, p_{124}, p_{125}$ plus the six consecutive Pl\"ucker coordinates.
-Specializing the non-consecutive Pl\"uckers in this cluster also to $1$ yields the unitary integral $SL_3$-frieze in Fig.~\ref{Fig:SL3}.
+In $\mc{A}(3,6)$ a cluster is of size $4+6$ and is e.g. given by $p_{245}, p_{145}, p_{124}, p_{125}$ plus the six consecutive Pl\"ucker coordinates.
+Specializing the non-consecutive Pl\"ucker coordinates in this cluster also to $1$ yields the unitary integral $SL_3$-frieze in Fig.~\ref{Fig:SL3}.
 However, one can also specialize them to $2$ and get the non-unitary integral $SL_3$-frieze in Fig.~\ref{Fig:SL3}.

 Note that the AR-quiver of the stable category $\underline{\mc{C}(3,6)}$ is of type $D_4$. \end{Ex}

 We give an overview over some results about the finite type friezes below, in particular about their enumeration.
 One can again use Grassmannian cluster categories $\mc{C}(k,n)$ and the relation to so-called mesh friezes, which are obtained from the AR-quiver of $\mc{C}(k,n)$: